flatironinstitute/sciware/17_FICluster/main.md

 - On Monday, Nov 8, we will switch to a new set of modules
 - Try them now: `module load modules-new`
 - To switch back: `module load modules-traditional`
+   - These will stay around for a while, but no longer maintained
-- Newer versions of most packages
+- Newer versions of most packages (replacing old versions)

 ### `module avail`: aliases